 You are skeptical about the possibility of digital sentience.
 Could explain why in simple terms?

 DP: Sure.
 Perhaps we can start by asking why so many people believe that our machines will become conscious (cf. How is consciousness defined?).
 Consciousness is widely recognised to be scientifically unexplained.
 But the computer metaphor of mind seems to offer us clues (cf. Why is the brain like a computer?).
 As far as I can tell, many if not most believers in digital sentience tend to reason along the following lines.
 Any well-defined cognitive task that the human mind can perform could also be performed by a programmable digital computer (cf. Turing machine).
 A classical Turing machine is substrate-neutral.
 By “substrate-neutral”, we mean that whether a Turing machine is physically constituted of silicon or carbon or gallium oxide (etc) makes no functional difference to the execution of the program it runs.
 It’s commonly believed that the behaviour of a human brain can, in principle, be emulated on a classical Turing machine.
 Our conscious minds must be identical with states of the brain.
 If our minds weren’t identical with brain states, then dualism would be true.
 Therefore, the behaviour of our minds can in principle be emulated by a digital computer.
-Moreover, the state-space of all possible minds is immense, embracing not just the consciousness of traditional and enhanced biological lifeforms, but also artificial digital minds and maybe digital superintelligence.
+Moreover, the state-space of all possible minds is immense, embracing not just the consciousness of traditional and enhanced biological lifeforms, but also artificial digital minds and digital superintelligence.
 Accordingly, the belief that non-biological information-processing machines can’t support consciousness is arbitrary.
 It’s unjustified carbon chauvinism.

 I think most believers in digital sentience would recognise that the above considerations are not a rigorous argument for the existence of inorganic machine consciousness.
 The existence of machine consciousness hasn’t been derived from first principles.
 The “explanatory gap” is still unbridged.
 Yet what is the alternative?

 Well, I'm a scientific rationalist.
 I’m also an unbeliever in non-trivial digital sentience.
 Digital computers and the software they run are not phenomenally-bound subjects of experience (cf. The Binding Problem).
-Ascribing sentience to digital computers or silicon robots is a form of anthropomorphic projection – a projection their designers encourage by giving their creations cutesy names (“Watson”, “Sophia”, “Alexa” etc).
+Ascribing sentience to digital computers or silicon robots is a form of anthropomorphic projection – a projection their designers encourage by giving their creations traditional human names (“Watson”, “Sophia”, “Alexa” etc).
 Moreover, our biological minds can perform feats that defeat any classical digital computer, ranging from the investigation of state-spaces of consciousness (cf. Psychedelic exploration) to exploring the nature of (dis)value disclosed by the pain-pleasure axis.
 Digital zombies don’t just lack understanding; they will never know why anything matters.

 Before defending the claim that digital computers are zombies, I will lay out two background assumptions.
-Naturally, one or both assumptions can be challenged, though I think they are well-motivated.

 Anyhow, the reason I don’t believe in digital minds is that classical computers are incapable of phenomenal binding.
-If we make the standard assumption that their 1 and 0s and logic gates are non-experiential, then digital computers are zombies.
+If we make the standard assumption that their 1s and 0s and logic gates are non-experiential, then digital computers are zombies.
 Less obviously, digital computers are zombies if we don’t make this standard assumption!
 Imagine, fancifully, replacing non-experiential 1 and 0s of computer software with discrete “pixels” of experience.
 Run the program as before.
-The upshot will still be a zombie, technically a micro-experiential zombie.
+The upshot will still be a zombie (though technically a micro-experiential zombie.
 What’s more, neither increasing the complexity of the code nor exponentially increasing the speed of its execution could cause discrete “pixels” somehow to blend into each other in virtue of their functional role, let alone create phenomenally-bound perceptual objects or a unitary self experiencing a unified phenomenal world.
 The same is true of a connectionist system (cf. Connectionism (Wikipedia)), supposedly more closely modelled on the brain – however well-connected and well-trained the network, and regardless whether its nodes are experiential or non-experiential.
 The synchronous firing of distributed feature-processors in a “trained up” connectionist system doesn’t generate a unified perceptual object – again on pain of “strong” emergence.
-AI programmers and roboticists can use workarounds for the inability of classical computers to bind, but they are just: workarounds.
+AI programmers and roboticists can use workarounds for the inability of classical computers to bind, but they are just – workarounds.

 Of course, monistic physicalism may be false.
 “Strong” emergence may be real.
 But if so, then reality is fundamentally lawless.
 The scientific world-picture would be false.